-TradeStation offers two primary service tiers: TradeStation Go and TradeStation Select.
-Both services offer access to the same securities lineup and allow for trades to be executed across TradeStation’s web and mobile applications.
-But investors looking to execute trades on TradeStation’s desktop platform must be mindful of the service they select: desktop trading fees for TradeStation Go users clock in at a whopping $10 per trade.
+TradeStation’s two primary service tiers — TradeStation Go and TradeStation Select — have different sets of fees.
+But both services offer access to the same securities lineup and allow trades to be executed across TradeStation’s web and mobile applications.

 |TradeStation Go||TradeStation Select|